-Dula Cur rent Full provisions (from 1 Jan 2019)
+Cur rent Full provisions (from 1 Jan 2019)

 Role Time on (yrs) Cooling off (yrs) Time on (yrs) Cooling off (yrs)

 Engagement Partner 7 2 7 5

 EQCR Partner 7 2 7 3

 Other Key Audit Partners 7 2 7 2

-&lt;sup>1 Refer to s324DA of the Corporations Act 2001 for Audit Partner rotation requirements for Listed Entities.
+Refer to s324DA of the Corporations Act 2001 for Audit Partner rotation requirements for Listed Entities.
 APRA Prudential Standards CPS 510 Governance (July 2017) and SPS 510 Governance (July 2017) provides partner rotation requirements for APRA regulated entities.

-&lt;sup>2 Refer also to s324DAA of the Corporations Act 2001 in respect of extension of Audit Partner time-on periods for audits of Listed Entities.
+Refer also to s324DAA of the Corporations Act 2001 in respect of extension of Audit Partner time-on periods for audits of Listed Entities.